William Willshire: Consularship of Adrianople

-After initial refusals, the Foreign Office offered him the consulship of Adrianople (Edirne) following the previous consuls death.
+After initial refusals, the Foreign Office offered him the consulship of Adrianople (Edirne) following the previous consul's death.

-The Willshire family's time in Adrianople was one of misery, disease and poverty.
+The Willshire family's time in Adrianople was one of misery, disease, and poverty.
 On an initial salary of just £60, despite frequent requests for a raise, it was only occasionally granted.
-Even after a miserable five years, his wife contracting typhus, his children with frequent fevers and Willshire himself having an operation on a cancerous growth, his constant requests for a transfer were always turned down flat.
+Even after a miserable five years, his wife contracting typhus, his children with frequent fevers, and Willshire himself having an operation on a cancerous growth, his constant requests for a transfer were always turned down flat.

 A typical response from Viscount Henry John Temple, 3rd Viscount Palmerston was simply "write larger and in a more upright hand".

-Desperate "to end my banishment from civilised society" he volunteered to retire and return to Britain, to live on his pension.
+Desperate "to end my banishment from civilised society", he volunteered to retire and return to Britain to live on his pension.
 The foreign office replied that his post did not entitle him to a pension, and that he could not be treated as a special case.

 Death

 Eventually the Foreign Office decided that it did make financial sense to close the consulate in Adrianople and use the money saved to pay Willshire on his return to Britain, a pension of £100 a year.
 Palmerston proposed it and the Treasury agreed.
 They wrote to him on 18 August 1851 to let him know the good news.

 A response sent from Adrianople informed Palmerston that William Willshire had died on 4 August.

-An intensely religious man, during his lifetime William Willshire, despite receiving thanks from many quarters for his work in redeeming Western Christian sailors from a life of slavery, including a vote of thanks from the US Congress, didn't seek any accolades or recognition for his selfless and far reaching humanitarian work, but James Riley's son described him as "an honour to his nation and an ornament to mankind".
+An intensely religious man, during his lifetime William Willshire, despite receiving thanks from many quarters for his work in redeeming Western Christian sailors from a life of slavery, including a vote of thanks from the US Congress, didn't seek any accolades or recognition for his selfless and far-reaching humanitarian work, but James Riley's son described him as "an honour to his nation and an ornament to mankind".

 Lincoln is quoted as saying that Riley's journal of his experiences in Africa, which might never have been written without Willshire's help to secure Riley's freedom, was one of the most important works in guiding his opinion on abolition in the United States.